z0on/2bRAD_denovo/2bRAD_README.txt

 # -minMapQ 20 : only highly unique mappings (prob of erroneous mapping = 1%)
 # -baq 1 : realign around indels (not terribly relevant for 2bRAD reads mapped with --local option)
 # -maxDepth : highest total depth (sum over all samples) to assess; set to 10x number of samples
+# -minInd : the minimal number of individuals the site must be genotyped in.
+Reset to 50% of total N at this stage.

-FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 20 -maxDepth 1000"
+FILTERS="-uniqueOnly 1 -remove_bads 1 -minMapQ 20 -minInd 1000 -maxDepth 1000 -minInd"

 # T O   D O :
 TODO="-doQsDist 1 -doDepth 1 -doCounts 1 -dumpCounts 2"